Procedure overview

 - document the recommendation and produce a Tender Timeline.

-The Panel must include at least two representatives excluding the Employee Authorised to Purchase.
+The Panel must include at least two representatives excluding the Procurement Lead.
 One of the Panel members should be external to the section that is undertaking the Tender.
 High risk and/or high value ($20,000,000+) Tenders require additional members for Probity.

 4.11 Tender Review Committee

 The Tender Review Committee (TRC) offers expert input on topics such as financial review, compliance, Probity and legal review.
 TRC terms of reference are defined in the Procurement Guidelines.
+The Manager (Procurement) will be the first point of contact for all TRC matters and will involve other TRC Members as appropriate based on the significance and risk of the requirement.
 TRC Members will be available for consultation and for endorsement of the Forward Procurement Plan.

 For individual Tenders, the TRC will review final documentation, including the Tender Timeline and will assess the recommendations prior to award.
 Endorsement by the TRC is mandatory as per Table 2.